Henry: Portrait of a Serial Killer, Part II: Production

 The film was written, directed, and produced by Chuck Parello.
-Parello came across the first film when director John McNaughton gave him a copy of the film during his tenure as a reporter at Screen International, upon watching the film Parello was impressed and resigned from Screen and took a publicist position at MPI Home Video and was responsible for helping spread awareness of Henry:Portrait of a Serial Killer by booking it at various film festivals.
-Following Parello continued to work alongside McNaughton and his producer Steve Jones until 1994 when Parello decided to take a more active role in moviemaking with his sights set on a Henry sequel.
+Parello came across the first film when director John McNaughton gave him a copy of the film during his tenure as a reporter at Screen International.
+Upon watching the film, Parello was impressed and resigned from Screen and took a publicist position at MPI Home Video.
+He was responsible for helping spread awareness of Henry: Portrait of a Serial Killer by booking it at various film festivals.
+Parello continued to work alongside McNaughton and his producer Steve Jones until 1994 when Parello decided to take a more active role in moviemaking with his sights set on a Henry sequel.